 - Define your purpose: Begin by asking yourself what you are trying to achieve with your email.
 Are you informing, requesting, persuading, confirming, or reminding? - Determine your audience: Determine the individual(s) or group you need to address.
 Consider their roles and responsibilities, as well as their relationship to you.
-Always tailor your message based on your audience. - Consider tone and style: The purpose and audience will help you decide whether your email should be formal, casual, or neutral, and whether you need to provide a detailed explanation or a simple message. - Use descriptive subject lines that summarize the content.
-E.g., "Science 1101: Our Group Project" - Avoid vague language like "Important Update" or "Read This Now."
+Always tailor your message based on your audience. - Determine whether the message is for the entire university or a subset of recipients. (e.g. students, faculty, staff or subsets thereof) When mentioning multiples of these groups, list groups in this order: first students, then faculty, and then staff. - Consider tone and style: The purpose and audience will help you decide whether your email should be formal, casual, or neutral, and whether you need to provide a detailed explanation or a simple message. - Ensure the content is relevant, timely, and in alignment with university priorities. - Use descriptive subject lines that summarize the content.

+E.g., "Science 1101: Our Group Project"

+Avoid vague language like "Important Update" or "Read This Now."